dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 -->
 [!code-csharp[Model](../../../samples/core/ChangeTracking/ChangeTrackingInEFCore/GeneratedKeysSamples.cs?name=Model)]

-Notice that the key properties need no additional configuration here since using generated key values is the [default for simple integer keys](xref:core/modeling/generated-properties).
+Notice that the key properties in this model need no additional configuration here since using generated key values is the [default for simple integer keys](xref:core/modeling/generated-properties).

 ## Inserting new entities